aneuploidy-research/aneuploidy-research.github.io/content/_index.md

 [![Diego Marin](/img/diego.jpg)](https://www.linkedin.com/in/diegomarin007/)

-**Diego Marin**, Treasurer, is Deputy Director and Head of Global Business Development & Scientific Affairs at Genomic Prediction.
-He holds a PhD in Genetics and Cancer Biology and also serves as an Adjunct Professor in the Department of Genetics at Rutgers University.
-He is working to develop and improve polygenic predictors for embryo health.
+**Diego Marin**, Treasurer, is Head of Global Business Development and Scientific Affairs at Genomic Prediction and Adjunct Professor in the Department of Human Genetics at Rutgers University.
+His research bridges clinical application and cutting-edge genomics to investigate the origins of aneuploidy, polygenic risk scoring, and gene editing in human embryos.

 [![Jennifer Gruhn](/img/jenny.jpg)](https://researchprofiles.ku.dk/en/persons/jennifer-rose-gruhn)